-San Diego Gas & Electric Company (SDG&E) is submitting this Preliminary Plan of Development (POD) to the United States (U.S.) Forest Service (USFS), along with a Standard Form (SF) 299 Application for Transportation and Utility Systems and Facilities on Federal Lands, to combine over 70 existing use permits and easements for 69 kilovolt (kV) power line and 12 kV distribution line (collectively, electric line) facilities within the Cleveland National Forest (CNF) into one Master Special Use Permit (MSUP) to be issued by the USFS.
 In 2005, in consultation with the USFS, SDG&E submitted an initial application to obtain an MSUP.
 The purpose of the MSUP was to consolidate and memorialize SDG&E's rights and responsibilities in connection with the continued operation of its electric lines and other existing facilities located within the CNF.
 In 2009, the USFS circulated for public comment an Environmental Assessment (EA) prepared pursuant to the USFS' National Environmental Policy Act (NEPA) review process.
 In response to public comments received on that EA, the USFS determined that additional fire risk reduction measures within the CNF (including fire hardening) and additional undergrounding should be evaluated as part of the MSUP review process and that, as a result, an environmental impact statement (EIS) was required.
 SDG&E has been working with the USFS since that time to expand the scope of the proposed MSUP, as requested by the USFS, to include specific fire risk reduction measures.
 In addition, SDG&E has been analyzing the potential environmental effects of the proposed fire hardening activities and refining the scope where possible to avoid and minimize potential impacts.
-This Preliminary POD and the revised SF 299 Application provide an updated description and environmental analysis of the Proposed Action as it has evolved since 2005.
+This Revised POD and the SF 299 Application provide an updated description and environmental analysis of the Proposed Action as it has evolved since 2005.

 To incorporate the fire risk reduction measures recommended for inclusion, SDG&E has expanded the scope of the Proposed Action previously evaluated in the 2009 EA to include additional proposed activities beyond the administrative adoption of a consolidated MSUP.
-In addition to combining the previously issued use permits and easements for existing SDG&E facilities within the CNF into one MSUP, the Proposed Action as described in this Preliminary POD and revised SF 299 Application includes fire hardening along 11 existing 69 kV power lines and 12 kV distribution lines as well as the relocation and undergrounding of certain electric lines within the CNF.
+In addition to combining the previously issued use permits and easements for existing SDG&E facilities within the CNF into one MSUP, the Proposed Action as described in this Revised POD and SF 299 Application includes fire hardening along 11 existing 69 kV power lines and 12 kV distribution lines as well as the relocation and undergrounding of certain electric lines within the CNF.
 More specifically, the Proposed Action has been expanded to include:

-- Consolidation of over 70 previously-issued special use permits and easements on lands within the administrative boundary1 of the CNF into one MSUP to allow the continued maintenance and operation of more than approximately 50 miles of 69 kV power lines and 12 kV distribution lines and ancillary or appurtenant facilities (as described in Section 4.0.2 Installation of Other Facilities), as well as approximately 45 miles of existing access roads required to operate and maintain the existing electric lines located within the administrative boundary of the CNF - Adoption of a Master Special Use Permit Operating Plan for SDG&E's existing facilities within the CNF

-1 The administrative boundary of the CNF includes only those lands under the jurisdiction of the USFS, and not the private lands adjacent to the CNF that are included within the Congressional boundary of the CNF.

-- Replacement of approximately 1,025 existing wood utility poles with steel poles for five existing 69 kV power lines and six existing 12 kV distribution lines on lands within the administrative boundary of the CNF - Undergrounding of approximately nine miles of existing electric lines and removal of the corresponding existing wood utility poles on lands within the administrative boundary of the CNF
+- Consolidation of over 70 previously-issued special use permits and easements on lands within the administrative boundary1 of the CNF into one MSUP to allow the continued maintenance and operation of SDG&E's existing 69 kV power lines and 12 kV distribution lines as listed in Attachment A: Facilities Included Under the MSUP and ancillary or appurtenant facilities (as described in Section 4.1.2 Installation of Other Facilities), as well as approximately 45 miles of existing access roads required to operate and maintain the existing electric lines located within the administrative boundary of the CNF - Adoption of a Master Special Use Permit Operating Plan for SDG&E's existing facilities within the CNF - Wood-to-steel conversion of approximately 50 miles of existing 69 kV power lines and 12 kV distribution lines, including the replacement of approximately 1,025 existing wood utility poles with steel poles for five existing 69 kV power lines and six existing 12 kV distribution lines on lands within the administrative boundary of the CNF - Undergrounding of approximately nine miles of existing electric lines and removal of the corresponding existing wood utility poles on lands within the administrative boundary of the CNF

-Figure 1: Location Map shows the location of the Proposed Action; Attachment A: Detailed Route Maps includes detailed information for each electric line.
-The Master Special Use Authorization Operating Plan is included as Attachment B: MSUP Operating Plan.
+Figure 1: Facilities Included Under the MSUP shows the locations of the SDG&E facilities within the CNF that may be included in the MSUP. and Figure 2: Facilities to Be Reconstructed shows the location of the Proposed Action; Attachment B: Detailed Route Maps includes detailed information for each electric line.
+The draft MSUP Operating Plan is included as Attachment C: MSUP Operating Plan.